Categories

 “I arrived over from London as a young wife and suddenly had to manage 12 servants.
 I used to tiptoe around so as not to disturb them.
 There was a crazy crew in the kitchen.
 Mrs Clarke was the cook.
 Billy Clarke, the scatty elderly butler, mostly sat smoking.
 Mrs Clarke couldn’t cook unless he was there.
 I was too shy to say anything!”
 Dorinda once briefly dated Tony Armstrong-Jones who would become the society photographer Lord Snowdon.
 “We met at pony club.
 He got me to model sitting next to a pond at our house in Widford, Hertfordshire.”
 One book described Dorinda as being “very pretty”.
 When questioned, she replied, “Well, quite pretty!”
 She was more interested in her time bookbinding for The Red Cross.
 In those days The Bunch of Grapes in Knightsbridge was Dorinda’s local.
 “Browns Hotel and The Goring were ‘safe’ for debutantes.
 After we got married we went to the State Opening of Parliament.
 We stayed in Henry’s club and I haled a taxi wearing a tiara and evening dress.
 Harrods was once full of people one would know.
 We would know people there.
 ‘Do you live near Harrods?’ people would ask.
 I’ve heard everyone now lives southwest down the river, near the boat races.
 You need some luck and then you’ve just got to make your own way having fun in London.”

 As ever with Dorinda there were always more great stories to relate.
 “I bought the two paintings from the School of Van Dyke in my dining room for £40.
-I knew they are rather good landscapes so I decided to talk to Anthony Blunt about them.
+I knew they were rather good landscapes so I decided to talk to Anthony Blunt about them.
 We arranged to meet in The Courtauld for lunch.
 Halfway though our meal he disappeared for a phone call.
 He was probably waiting for a message, ‘Go to the second tree on the left!’
 He never reappeared.
 Next thing I heard he was a spy and had gone missing!
 I think he turned up in Moscow.
 I’ll remember other interesting things when you’re gone.”
 Occasionally colloquialisms would slip into her polite conversation.
 “The funeral was bunged!
-That was completely mustard!”
+He’s completely mustard!
+She’s a pill!”
 One of Dorinda’s catchphrases, always expressed with glee, was, “That’s rather wild!”

 One of the last heritage projects Dorinda supported was the restoration and rejuvenation of Portaferry Presbyterian Church, not far from Ballywalter.
 It’s one of the best Greek Revival buildings in the United Kingdom.
 “Prince Charles came to the reopening.
 I curtsied so low I could barely stand up again!
 Afterwards, a few of us had a very grand supper at Ikea to celebrate!”
 She voiced concern about the future of the organ at Down Cathedral.
 Music in May at Ballywalter Park was an annual festival of organ music started by the newlyweds.
 The Dunleath Organ Scholarship Trust was set up by her late husband and she continued to support it for the rest of her life, attending its concerts each year.